 If adjacent tissue was used, stiches may need to be removed 7-10 days after.
 If absorbable sutures are used, then they will dissolve on their own.
 If a graft was required, the dressing should not be disturbed or removed until you see your surgeon in follow up.
 This is typically one week later.

 With any surgery, there is a risk of infections or premature opening of the wound.
 If the skin cancer is not completely removed, it may require another surgery.
-Temporary distortion of neighbouring structures is also a possibility (e.g. distorting the shape of the eyelid).
+Temporary distortion of neighboring structures is also a possibility (e.g. distorting the shape of the eyelid).

 SCC is the second most common type of skin cancer.
 It is more aggressive than BCC and can spread to other areas of the body if not treated earlier.
 In order to make sure that the cancer is completely removed, your surgeon will need to remove some adjacent tissue to create a wider margin and the nearby lymph nodes should be examined for evidence of spread.